Intercontinental Exchange: 2013: NYSE Euronext

 The Justice Department, also in April, "initiated an antitrust review of the proposal, which would have brought nearly all U.S. stock listings under a merged Nasdaq-NYSE."
-In May, saying it "became clear that we would not be successful in securing regulatory approval," the Nasdaq and ICE withdrew their bid.
+In May, saying it "became clear that we would not be successful in securing regulatory approval", the Nasdaq and ICE withdrew their bid.
 The European Commission then blocked the Deutsche merger on February 1, 2012, citing the fact that the merged company would have a near monopoly.

 In December 2012, ICE announced it would buy NYSE Euronext (this time without the involvement of Nasdaq) for $8.2 billion, pending regulatory approval.
-Jeffrey Sprecher will retain his position as chairman and CEO.
+Jeffrey Sprecher would retain his position as chairman and CEO.
 The boards of directors of both ICE and NYSE Euronext approved the acquisition, which took place in 2013.

 In 2014, ICE spun off Euronext, keeping NYSE and LIFFE, renaming it ICE Futures Europe.

 2014: SuperDerivatives Inc.

 In September 2014, ICE announced that it had agreed to acquire SuperDerivatives, a provider of risk management analytics, financial market data and valuation services.
 SuperDerivatives was purchased for $350 million on October 7, 2014.